Introduction

 - Involves encrypted disk operations

-- Apple Silicon support for Linux is still in active development
+- Apple Silicon support for Linux is still under active development

 Known Working Features: